pancernik1/WujaWagen-Gokart-/README.md

 ### Drawing
 [Not available yet]
 ### Description
-The seat is based on a cheap bucket seat found on aliexpress but personally i think buying a cinquacento seat for 10$ is a much better choice.
+The seat is based on a cheap bucket seat found on aliexpress but personally i think buying a seat from a Fiat Cinquecento from your neighbor is a better idea.

 ## 2.11 - Seat Mount
 ### Drawing